 I have written previously about working generations but the problem was that the working generations were focused mainly on people in the United States of America.
 Therefore, I have dedicated adequate time to focus on this matter.
 And as a result, I ended up with “A Century in Saudi’s Labor Market”.

-Saudi Arabia has the world’s second largest oil reserves and the sixth largest natural gas reserves and is an Arab Islamic state, the largest country in the Arabian peninsula situated at the strategic crossroads of three continents Europe, Africa, and Asia.
+Saudi Arabia has the world’s second-largest oil reserves and the sixth-largest natural gas reserves and is an Arab Islamic state, the largest country in the Arabian peninsula situated at the strategic crossroads of three continents Europe, Africa, and Asia.
 It is home to several human civilizations and the cradle of the heavenly messages.
 The capital of Saudi Arabia is Riyadh.
 The Kingdom is renowned for the sacred sites of Islam.
 The Two Holy Mosques of Makkah Al Mukarramah and Al Madinah Al Munawwarah are the destinations of millions of Muslims annually for Hajj and Umrah in addition to visiting several other sites of Islamic significance.

-Saudi Arabia is home to several events noticeable in the History of Civilization, whether be in pre-Islam eras, or during the dawn of Islam or afterwards.
+Saudi Arabia is home to several events noticeable in the History of Civilization, whether be in pre-Islam eras, or during the dawn of Islam or afterward.
 Among these noted events is the Establishment and Unification of the Kingdom by King Abdul Aziz Bin Abdul Rahman Al-Saud.
 Saudi Arabia is considered the World First in Oil Production and Reserves.
 Thus I have looked at the Saudis and how they work in the private sector, I have written this as an article back in March of 2014, and the feedback that I received was incredible (both positive and negative).
 Therefore, I thought to expand on the research and publish it accordingly.